brandon14/unit-test-examples/README.md

-The `LastModified` service provides a way to register `LastModifiedTimeProvider` classes that can return an `int` time value that represents the time that whatever the provider is representing (i.e. Users, files, Products, etc) was last modified.
+The `LastModified` service provides a way to register `LastModifiedTimeProvider` classes that can return an `int` time value that represents the time that whatever the provider is representing (i.e. Users, files, Products, etc.) was last modified.
 The service can take 1 to many providers, and return the most recent modified time.
 If you could imagine, this could be used as part of a blog website were the providers could be one to iterate over the webserver files to get the last modified time, and another provider to check for the